UFL-Autonomy-Park/apark_wiki/docs/ROS/basics.md

 ### Route DDS Traffic Through Robot Network

-!!! warning
+!!! note
-     ALL NEW USERS ON THE NCR BATTLESTATION WILL NEED TO PERFORM THIS STEP.
-OTHERWISE YOUR NODES WILL NOT WORK.
+    **ALL NEW USERS ON THE NCR BATTLESTATION WILL NEED TO PERFORM THIS STEP.
+OTHERWISE YOUR NODES WILL NOT WORK.**

 To get all ROS traffic to be routed through the robot network run
 ```